Follow Us:

 It offers descriptions, photos, and depth charts for a lot of different places.
 As such it is a great starting point for deciding where your next dive vacation should go or just browsing the hundreds of great photos.

-As traveling is something every diver loves, this is definitely among the best scuba diving books, so check it out below:
+As traveling is something every diver loves, this is definitely among the best scuba diving books, so check it out.

 What it doesn’t offer is an in-depth analysis of how to conduct each dive.
 It also will not give you a clear dive plan for each site.